rafadpedrosa/lumen_scaffold/README.md

 Add the command into your kernel.php
 > \rafadpedrosa\lumen_scaffold\LumenScaffoldCommand::class,

+then...
+*Create folder ../Http/Models and ../Http/swagger*
+~PS: I need to add the swagger files... other wise this repo will still be understandable :(~

 And now ou are ready to go!

 > php artisan lumen_scaffold:start your_model_here {--m|migration=1}